Medical Assistant Interview Tips for Success

 1. What Are Some of Your Strengths?

-When answering this question, it’s important not to brag; Simply discuss the areas that you feel you are strongest in.
+When answering this question, it’s important not to brag; Simply discuss the areas in which you feel you are strongest.

 Example: “My phlebotomy skills are one of my biggest strengths- I feel confident when drawing blood.
 I am also good at communicating with patients and making them feel comfortable.”